DevExpress-Examples/asp-net-web-forms-gantt-planned-vs-actual-tasks/README.md

 This example demonstrates how to display actual and planned tasks in the Gantt chart.

-The main idea is to create two div elements and add them to a task's container.
-The first element displays [planned](./CS/DXWebApplication1/Default.aspx#L21) tasks.
-The second element is for [actual](./CS/DXWebApplication1/Default.aspx#L45) tasks.
+The main idea of this example is to create two div elements and add them to a task's container.
+The first div element displays [planned](./CS/DXWebApplication1/Default.aspx#L21) tasks.
+The second div element is for [actual](./CS/DXWebApplication1/Default.aspx#L45) tasks.

 ![DevExpress Gantt - Planned vs Actual Tasks](~/images/images/gantt-planned-actual-tasks.png)

-The data source contains [four date fields](./CS/DXWebApplication1/App_Data/GanttDataProvider.cs).
+The data source with Gantt data contains [four date fields](./CS/DXWebApplication1/App_Data/GanttDataProvider.cs).
 Two date fields (startDate, endDate) contain planned dates for a task.
 The other two are actual task dates.

 ```csharp
 public class Task